 The Uwajima Gaiya Matsuri spans three days and involves large dancing processions with “demon cow” floats.
 The grand finale see the floats and mikoshi (portable shrines) arrive at the river surrounded by burning torches.

 Goshiki somen noodles are colored using eggs, green tea, buckwheat flour, plums and shiso leaves to create a memorable and beautiful dish often served with sea bream, the prefectural fish of Ehime.

 Green would be an understatement for this prefecture, which is 85% forests and coastline—so a great option for getting back in touch with nature.
 Kochi is home to the temples 28-34 of the Shikoku Pilgrimage as well as every Japanese child’s favorite character, Anpanman!

 - Kochi City Market: The oldest outdoor market in Japan, the Sunday Market stretches from the Otemon Gate to Kochi Castle, and has been running since 1690.
-There are over 500 stalls selling local produce along the 1km-long route, but get there early, as with all good markets: the best deals go fast!
+There are over 500 stalls selling local produce along the 1-kilometer-long route.
+But get there early; as with all good markets: the best deals go fast!

 - Yoshino River is considered to be the last pristine river in Japan and is great for canoeing in Shimanto City or rafting at Oboke and Koboke gorges, just over an hour from Kochi City.

 - Kochi Castle is another of Japan’s few authentic castles.
 Rebuilt in 1753 after a fire, it has remained undamaged ever since and carefully maintained.
 It is illuminated at night and the unusual layout means you can see both the main tower and stunning entrance gate at once.